Ngozi-Okonkwo/E-Commerce-Delivery-Analysis/README.md

 ## **Data Sources**

-This dataset was downlaoded from Kaggle.
+This dataset was downloaded from Kaggle.
 You can learn more about it [here](https://www.kaggle.com/datasets/prachi13/customer-analytics)

 The dataset used for model building contained 10999 observations of 12 variables.
 The data contains the following information: